mozilla/delivery-console/docs/docs.rst

 You need to have Python to build the documentation locally.

-The documentation is built in our continuous integration every time if you feel bold you can just edit these ``.rst`` files and see if the pull request succeeds to build.
+The documentation is built automatically in our continuous integration every time a commit is pushed.

 To build the documentation, create and activate a Python virtualenv.
 For exampe: